Celinefassone/todolist/README.md

 To stop it at the end of the development period, run the next line `brew services stop mongodb-community@6.0`

-Then you need to start the backend server so that the API is ready to use for the frontend.
+Then (in another terminal tab) you need to start the backend server so that the API is ready to use for the frontend.
 `npm run start:be`

-Once that's sorted, then why not run the frontend with `npm run dev`
+Once that's sorted, then why not run the frontend (in another terminal tab) with `npm run dev`

+VITE_TODO_API_URL=http://localhost:3000/api/v1/todo